DataDog/documentation/content/en/continuous_integration/guides/code_coverage.md

 ##### Attributes
 You can ignore a method, an entire class or assembly from code coverage by creating and applying the `ExcludeFromCodeCoverage` attribute present in the `System.Diagnostics.CodeAnalysis` namespace.

-You can also ignore additional attributes by using the `ExcludeByAttribute` property (short name, i.e. the type name without the namespace, supported only)
+You can also ignore additional attributes by using the `ExcludeByAttribute` property (short name, that is the type name without the namespace)

-##### Source Files
+##### Source files
 You can also ignore specific source files from code coverage using the `ExcludeByFile` property

 * Use single or multiple paths (separate by comma)